nidhish-nayak/GraphQL-clothing-v2/README.md

    yarn start
    ```

-6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the Fabric Clothing App.
+6. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the CRWN-Clothing V2 GraphQL app.

 ## Technologies Used 🔧